Choose another writer in this calendar:

 Santayana never returned to the United States.
 In 1923 he published Scepticism and Animal Faith, which was acclaimed as the greatest contribution of critical realism to epistemology.
 According to Santayana, all rational processes are expressions of animal compulsion to believe certain things, such as the existence of matter.
 We have an irresistible urge ("animal faith") to believe that there exists an external world.
 Further, Santayana distinguishes between existence and being – the latter has four realms: essence, matter, truth and spirit.
 Matter is external to consciousness, and all existence is grounded in matter.
 Spirit and body are realizations of the same fact in incomparable realms of being.
 Santayana's Platonist as well as materialist system of philosophy is set out in the comprehensive 4-volume Realms of Being (1927-40).
 In its last volume, The Reals of Spirit (1940), Santayana concluded that spirit, too, is material.

 Santayana' style was ornate but eloquent, full or metaphors, similes and irony.
 Experimentation is the arts he viewed with suspicion.
 He despised idealism and its spiritual home, Germany, and especially Hegel's philosophy.
 Generally disillusioned about progress, Santayana's political conservatism had also a skeptical foundation.
 "Those who cannot remember the past are condemned to repeat it," is his most famous aphorism.
-He felt that no system of thought is to be trusted, and wrote in the essay 'A General Confession' that "mind does not come to repeat to world but celebrate it."
-In Interpretations of Poetry and Religion (1900) Santayana stated that human imagination compensates for the limitations of understanding – art arises in response to our need for entertainment through our senses and imagination.
-"Mind does not come to repeat the world but to celebrate it." (from 'A General Confession', 1940)
+(The Life of Reason, or, The Phases of Human Progress by George Santayana, 1917, p.
+284; original edition published 1905) He felt that no system of thought is to be trusted, and wrote that "Mind does not come to repeat the world but to celebrate it." ('A General Confession (1940),' in The Essential Santayana: Selected Writings by George Santayana, edited by The Santayana Edition, Compiled and with an Introduction by Martin A. Coleman, 2009, p.
+22) In Interpretations of Poetry and Religion (1900) Santayana stated that human imagination compensates for the limitations of understanding – art arises in response to our need for entertainment through our senses and imagination.

 From 1920 on, Santayana spent many winters in Rome, and then went to Cortina d'Ampezzo to escape the hot summers.